-Jim Dunnam was born in Waco, Texas, on December 12, 1963, where he has his entire life.
+Jim Dunnam is a Board Certified Specialist in both Civil Trial Law and Family Law.
+Jim was born and has spent his entire life in Waco.
 He graduated from Baylor University in 1986 with a Bachelor of Business Administration degree and from Baylor Law School in 1987 with a Juris Doctor degree.

-Since being licensed by to practice law in 1988, Jim has worked in Waco, Texas, as a member of Dunnam & Dunnam, where he is a partner.
+Since being licensed by to practice law in 1988, Jim has worked as a member of Dunnam & Dunnam, where he is a partner.

 In addition to being licensed to appear before the Texas Supreme Court and all other Texas Courts, he is admitted to practice before the United States Supreme Court, the U.S. Court of Appeals (Fifth Circuit), and the U.S. District Court (Western District of Texas).

-Jim is a Public Policy Fellow through the University of Texas School of Law Center for Public Policy Dispute Resolution, a member and Credentialed Mediator of the Texas Mediator Credentialing Association, and a member of the Waco-McLennan County Bar Association.
+Jim is a Public Policy Fellow through the University of Texas School of Law Center for Public Policy Dispute Resolution, a Credentialed Mediator in the Texas Mediator Credentialing Association, and a member of the Waco-McLennan County Bar Association.

 Jim Dunnam has been certified as a specialist by the Texas Board of Legal Specialization in the practice of Civil Trial Law since 1994 and Family Law since 1995.
 In addition to those two specialties, he engages in the practice of Appellate Law, Business Law, Commercial Law, Consumer Law, Criminal Law, General Law, and Personal Injury Law.